By Stacy Johnson

 3. Plastic surgery

 I get it: If you have millions of dollars, you’ve got to put it somewhere, and where you live is as good a place as any.
 But if you’re borrowing heavily to impress your friends with a house that’s way bigger than you need or can afford, you’re not looking rich, you’re looking crazy.
-Besides, who wants to walk the length of a football field to let the dog in?
+Besides, who wants to walk the length of a football field to let the dog in?6.
+Servants

-Maybe if I was rich for long enough, I could get used to the idea of having people I don’t know all that well living with me.
+Nothing wrong with having some maid service if you can afford it.
+But live-ins?Maybe if I was rich for long enough, I could get used to the idea of having people I don’t know all that well living with me.
 But I’ve had friends with live-in drivers, butlers, cooks, and “personal assistants,” and to me it feels awkward having employees standing around.
 I’ve always wondered: Do rich people have to get dressed if they want to raid the refrigerator in the middle of the night?

 It’s a house, not an office building.
 If it’s so big you need a bunch of employees to run it, maybe it’s too much.